Calvin S. Goldman, Q.C.

 Cal Goldman is Chair of the firm’s Competition, Antitrust and Foreign Investment Group.
-His practice covers all aspects of Canadian competition law, with a particular emphasis on Canadian and international mergers, abuse of dominance, cartels, civil reviewable matters and trade practices.
-He also has extensive experience advising on a wide range of foreign investment matters under the Investment Canada Act.
+His practice covers all aspects of Canadian competition law, with a particular emphasis on Canadian and international mergers, abuse of dominance, cartels and civil reviewable matters as well as foreign investment matters under the Investment Canada Act.
 Over the years and in recent years Cal has acted as counsel in a number of leading competition law and foreign investment law cases in Canada.

 Cal is a former Director (since renamed “Commissioner”) of the Competition Bureau in the Canadian government and a former Vice Chair of the Organization for Economic Co-operation and Development (“OECD”) Competition Committee.
 Prior to the appointment as head of the Competition Bureau, he was the assistant special counsel for the Attorney General of Canada in the uranium cartel proceedings.
 In the 1990s, Cal successfully represented the Attorney General of Canada as special counsel in the appellate proceedings (which included the Supreme Court of Canada) on the constitutional validity of Section 45 (the cartel provision) of the Competition Act.
 He was appointed Queen’s Counsel by the Canadian government while he was head of the Competition Bureau.
 Cal was the first appointee to the Soloway Chair of Business and Trade Law, University of Ottawa.

 Cal is co-chair of the International Chamber of Commerce Task Force on the International Competition Network.
 He is also on the Executive of the Competition Committee of the Business and Industry Advisory Committee to the OECD.
 Cal is a member of the Leadership and a past member of the Long Range Planning Committee of the American Bar Association (“ABA”) Section of Antitrust Law.
 In 2013-2015, he was co-chair of the Foreign Investment and Antitrust Interface Task Force of the ABA Section of Antitrust Law.
 Prior to that, he was co-chair of the Section’s International Task Force and has held a number of other leadership positions in the ABA Section of Antitrust Law.
 He also is a former chair of the National Competition Law Section of the Canadian Bar Association.